SOS-convexity: Connection with convexity

 If a polynomial is SOS-convex, then it is also convex.
 Since establishing whether a polynomial is SOS-convex amounts to solving a semidefinite programming problem, SOS-convexity can be used as a proxy to establishing if a polynomial is convex.
-In contrast, deciding if a generic polynomial of degree large than four is convex is a NP-hard problem.
+In contrast, deciding if a generic quartic polynomial of degree four (or higher even degree) is convex is a NP-hard problem.

 The first counterexample of a polynomial which is convex but not SOS-convex was constructed by Amir Ali Ahmadi and Pablo Parrilo in 2009.
-The polynomial is a homogeneous polynomial that is sum-of-squares and given by:In the same year, Grigoriy Blekherman proved in a non-constructive manner that there exist convex forms that is not representable as sum of squares.
+The polynomial is a homogeneous polynomial that is sum-of-squares and given by:

+In the same year, Grigoriy Blekherman proved in a non-constructive manner that there exist convex forms that is not representable as sum of squares.
 An explicit example of a convex form (with degree 4 and 272 variables) that is not a sum of squares was claimed by James Saunderson in 2021.